Nushell

 • --expand, -e: expand the table structure in a light mode

-• --expand-deep, -d {int}: an expand limit of recursion which will take place
+• --expand-deep, -d {int}: an expand limit of recursion which will take place, must be used with --expand

 • --collapse, -c: expand the table structure in collapse mode.
 Be aware collapse mode currently doesn't support width control